Wilhelmine Luise of Hesse-Darmstadt, Grand Duchess Natalia Alexeievna, Tsarevna of Russia

 Grand Duke Paul, the future Emperor Paul I by Alexander Roslin; Credit – Wikipedia

 18-year-old Natalia and 19-year-old Paul were married on September 29, 1773, at the Church of the Nativity of the Blessed Virgin Mary in St. Petersburg which stood on the site where the Cathedral of Our Lady of Kazan now stands.
 The wedding was followed by ten days of celebration for the nobility and the common people.
-Paul was very happy with his new life and Natalia consoled herself with the knowledge that Andrei Razumovsky was always close at hand.
+Paul was very happy with his new wife and Natalia consoled herself with the knowledge that Andrei Razumovsky was always close at hand.

 Andrei Razumovsky by Alexander Roslin; Credit – Wikipedia

 Paul had been taken at birth by his great-aunt Elizabeth I, Empress of All Russia, and raised under her supervision.
-Even after the death of Empress Elizabeth, Paul’s relationship with Catherine hardly improved.
+Even after the death of Empress Elizabeth, Paul’s relationship with his mother Catherine hardly improved.
 Paul’s early isolation from his mother created a distance between them which later events would reinforce.
 At first, Natalia was very close to her mother-in-law Catherine II.
 Catherine had been in a similar situation – a German princess coming to Russia to marry the heir to the throne – so perhaps she had some sympathy for Natalia’s situation.
-Despite her misgivings about her marriage, Natalia did attempt to reconcile Catherine and her son who maintained a distant relationship and Catherine commented, “I am indebted to the Grand Duchess for returning my son to me.”
+Despite her misgivings about her marriage, Natalia attempted to reconcile Catherine and her son who maintained a distant relationship and Catherine commented, “I am indebted to the Grand Duchess for returning my son to me.”

 The happiness did not last long.
 After an initial settling-in, Natalia, after observing the Russian court, decided that she saw little good for herself there.
-She had been raised in an educated and liberal court and adhered to liberal ideas such as freeing the serfs and became involved in palace intrigues.
-This clearly did not please Empress Catherine.
-In addition, Natalia’s extravagance and her refusal to learn Russian annoyed Catherine.
+She had been raised in an educated and liberal court and adhered to liberal ideas such as freeing the serfs and she became involved in palace intrigues.
+This did not please Empress Catherine.
+In addition, Natalia’s extravagance and refusal to learn Russian annoyed Catherine.
 Catherine also heard rumors about Natalia’s relationship with Andrei Razumovsky.
 It does appear that the two had an affair and that Paul was ignorant of their relationship.

 Natalia Alexeievna by Alexander Roslin, 1776; Credit – Wikipedia